Moviestorm

-Filmmaker (previously known as Moviestorm) is a real-time 3D animation app published by Moviestorm Ltd. Moviestorm enables the user to create animated movies, using machinima technology.
-It takes the user from initial concept to finished, distributed movies.
-Sets and characters can be created and customised, and scenes can be filmed using multiple cameras.
+Filmmaker (previously known as Moviestorm) is a real-time 3D animation app published by Moviestorm Ltd.

 History

-Founded as a startup in Cambridge by Machinima experts Matt Kelland and Dave Lloyd, Moviestorm got three investment rounds of £400k in 2005, £900k in 2007 and $3M in 2008.
+Founded as a startup in Cambridge by Machinima experts Matt Kelland and Dave Lloyd.
 Moviestorm has been generally available since August 2008 and over 160,000 people have now registered to use it.

 The interface has undergone fairly radical change since its first incarnation.
 Many User Interface improvements were implemented with the release of version 1.3 in June 2010 and version 1.4, released in August 2010, contained some long-awaited upgrades especially in the Dressing room which allows much more control over facial morphing of avatars.
-This release also features a completely new lighting system which more closely resembles the 3-light systems used in real live action filming.
+This release also features a completely new lighting system which more closely resfembles the 3-light systems used in real live action filming.
 Version 1.5 was released on 8 December, and featured many upgrades to the program, including an auto save feature, a new video export format, and a "terrain editor", where users can now edit the default green mountains surrounding the set.

 Business model

-Users new to the program can try it for 14 days for free by registering at the website.
-Thereafter users can purchase the application outright with different content bundling options.
-Moviestorm Points can also be bought to acquire additional content from the online marketplace, or gifted to other users in return for advice or assistance or in payment for a user-created modification.
-Subscribers have access to the Modders Workshop a tool which allows them to create their own 'props' and a wizard allows the direct import of models from Google SketchUp version 6.
+Users can purchase the application outright with different content bundling options.
 As of 2011, users can create their own custom "gestures" with the release of the Moviestorm skeletons.

-Subscribers can also increase their points at any time by buying more points from the online marketplace.
-A subscription can be discontinued at any time, and resumed later with no penalty.

 Examples of use

-Screenshot from a movie made with Moviestorm.

 Children's animation

 Blockhouse TV, based in Norwich, UK, utilised Moviestorm in their animated series for children, Jack and Holly.
 The first season, Jack and Holly's Christmas Countdown, was released in 2010.
-The second season, Jack and Holly's Cosmic Stories, was released in 2011.